emca-it/OP5-Documentation/op5_docs/Business_Service_Monitoring.md

 6

 Status Information
  Displays in what state the current group is in.
-For hosts and services the output from the op5 monitor check is displayed.
+For hosts and services the output from the OP5 Monitor check is displayed.